segundofarina/HomeHelper/webapp/src/main/webapp/resources/adminTemplate/vendors/jszip/documentation/howto/write_zip.md

 ---
-title: "How to write a file / give it to the user"
+title: "How to write a file / give it to the client"
 layout: default
 section: example
 ---